ktaylor63/southeast/site/content/articles/a-wildlife-gem-in-the-shadow-of-a-booming-atlanta.md

 Corley, though, ultimately convinced his friends and dozens of other Paulding County farmers, townsfolk and government officials that a hunting reserve would work.
 They raised $1,400, created a “conservation club,” pooled 12,000 of their own acres and made everybody promise not to hunt the land for five years.

 Twenty deer (imported from South Carolina) soon bounded into the hills of northwest Paulding County, author Charles Elliott wrote.
-One-hundred wild turkey eggs and 20,000 fingerling rainbow trout were added and -- just like that -- a brand new wildlife reserve was created.
+One-hundred wild turkey eggs and 20,000 fingerling rainbow trout were added and &mdash; just like that &mdash; a brand new wildlife reserve was created.

 {{< figure class="photo-right" src="/images/pages/racoon-creek.jpg" alt="A small stream with overhanging tree limbs." caption="A little-known fishing hole along Raccoon Creek.
 Photo by Dan Chapman, USFWS." >}}